 Change the E-pay account in QuickBooks and disable the old bank account.

 - Choose Employees > Payroll Center.

-- Click Related Payment Activities > Edit Due Dates/Methods.
+- In QuickBooks 2013 and earlier: Click Related Payment Activities > Edit Due Dates/Methods.

-To set your new bank account as the default for payroll in QuickBooks:
+Set the new bank account as the default for payroll in QuickBooks.